Not Quite Right

 This question assumes that all Palestinians should be political analysts, rather than respecting their specific expertise.

-The correct answer is all other options.
+The correct answer are all other options.
 They reflect respectful, relevant ways to engage a journalist based on their professional experience and lived experience.

 Not Quite Right